 Cambridge CBT Cognitive Behavioural Therapist Ruth Parchment BABCP Psychotherapist

-Cultural sensitivity and an awareness of diversity are key within my practice; I am experienced in working with people from varied backgrounds, ages, cultures and a wide range of difficulties.
-I have completed further training in working with Long Term Conditions such as diabetes, chronic pain, fibromyalgia, IBS, CFS and ME.
-I am able to provide personal and professional experience of diverse sexualities, lifestyles and individuals that may identify as LGBTQIA.
+Cultural sensitivity and awareness of diversity are key within my practice; I am experienced in working with people from varied backgrounds, ages, cultures and a wide range of difficulties.
+I have completed further training in working with Long Term Conditions such as diabetes, chronic pain, fibromyalgia, IBS, CFS, ME and medically unexplained symptoms.
+I can provide personal and professional experience of diverse sexualities, lifestyles and individuals that may identify as LGBTQIA.
 As part of my NHS work, I have run groups for social anxiety, generalised anxiety, low mood and encouraging healthy lifestyles.
 I recently facilitated a CBT group for a private drug and alcohol rehab clinic based in Newmarket, Suffolk.

-I am warm and approachable.
-I work collaboratively, centering clients as experts in their lives.
+I am in regular supervision for my clinical work and have had my own therapy as part of my personal and professional development.
+I’m warm and approachable and work collaboratively, centring clients as experts in their lives.
 I help clients to reconnect with their skills, competencies, values and abilities.
 You will be able to take away effective tools and techniques that allow you to become your own therapist.
-I am able to provide flexibility around appointments and can provide CBT in various locations in Cambridge as well as CBT via skype/ telephone.
+I can provide flexibility around appointments with morning, daytime and evening options available.
+I provide CBT in various locations in Cambridge as well as CBT via telephone.